 Since then, it has replaced 440C as the pinnacle knife steel for custom knife smiths.
 In addition, because of its composition, it can be made extremely hard as is evidenced by Benchmade’s 59-61 Rockwell rating for the Griptilian.
 In addition, the very ergonomically designed Noryl GTX grip is impervious to scratching, cracking, chipping, immersion in water, and changes in temperature.
 Thus, it is conceivable (but not likely) that after many years of use, you might possibly wear the pivot pin down but, the rest the knife will be around long after you are gone.

-Thus, it can safely be said that this is an heirloom quality knife that you can pass along to your children or grandchildren.
+It can safely be said that this is an heirloom quality knife that you can pass along to your children or grandchildren.
 In addition, the 3 1/2 inch modified drop point blade makes this knife imminently useful as either a tactical knife or an everyday use knife.
 However, in my opinion, the sweep of the blade lacks enough belly to be a good skinning knife for hunting or outdoor survival use.
 On the other hand, the grip is very ergonomically designed and was obviously designed with knowledge of the human hand in mind.

 Consequently, in my opinion, the Benchmade Griptilian 551 is an exceptional quality folding knife that I would be proud to carry.
 Also, the innovative Axis locking mechanism in addition to their use of top knife steels such as 154CM and D2 further displays their commitment to producing some of the finest quality production folding knives on the planet.
 In fact, I would even go so far as to say that the quality and innovative features of this knife are superior to the majority of custom knife smiths working today.
 So, if you are looking for an exceptional quality folding knife for hard use, checkout the Benchmade Griptilian, it will certainly fit the bill.